SoarGroup/VisualSoar/readme.txt

+# VisualSoar

+This is an IDE for [Soar](https://soar.eecs.umich.edu/) agent development.

+## Compiling

-To compile VisualSoar, you must put a copy of the lates version of sml.lib (from the SoarSuite) into the lib directory.
+To compile VisualSoar, you must put a copy of the latest version of sml.lib (from the SoarSuite) into the lib directory.